jfitzg7/goeonet/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/jfitzg7/goeonet)](https://goreportcard.com/report/github.com/jfitzg7/goeonet)
 ![GitHub](https://img.shields.io/github/license/jfitzg7/goeonet?color=blue)
 # EONET Client
-A client written in Golang for getting information on natural events provided by https://eonet.sci.gsfc.nasa.gov/
+A client written in Golang for getting information on natural events provided by https://eonet.sci.gsfc.nasa.gov/.
+This package takes care of all the boilerplate code required to communicate with the EONET API so that you don't have to.
+Just pass the query parameters (when necessary) to the functions you want to use and then handle the JSON response using the parser of your choice.
 ### Installing
 To get the latest version run:

 `GO111MODULE=on go get github.com/jfitzg7/goeonet`

 Must have Golang and Git installed
-### Why
-This package takes care of all the boilerplate code required to communicate with the EONET API so that you don't have to.
-Just pass the query parameters (when necessary) to the functions you want to use and then handle the JSON response using the parser of your choice.
-#### Why no parsing?
+### Why no parsing?
 I chose not to provide any parsing for the user because there are several fields in the EONET API that can have varying types which makes it difficult to parse the JSON into structs using the standard encoding/json package.
 I believe it would be better to use a package that can handle JSON like this with ease, such as [jsonparser](https://github.com/buger/jsonparser) or [gabs](https://github.com/Jeffail/gabs), so that the user can more easily navigate the responses.
 ### Query Parameters
 The following structs can be passed to the GetEvents() and GetEventsByCategory() functions respectively in order to specify the parameters to be used in the URL query.
 For more information on the query parameters check out the [EONET API specification](https://eonet.sci.gsfc.nasa.gov/docs/v3)